kioplato/SIGMOD-2023/README.md

 Plot the recall score and runtime for various number of clusters.

+# Find best hyperparameters

+Inside scripts/ directory the script `benchmark-hyperparameters.sh` benchmarks all hyperparameters in the specified ranges.
+It creates all the combinations of their values and benchmarks all combinations.
+The benchmarks are written in the specified file as a markdown table.
+Each benchmark, a row in the table, includes the execution time required and its recall score.

 # Evaluator: How to evaluate a solution's recall

 In evaluator/ directory two programs exist.
 The groundtruther and evaluator.